 13 New Rap and R&B Songs Out This Week

-This week in hip hop, we got new projects from Jazmine Sullivan and Cousin Stizz that you can read about in Notable Releases, plus projects from Mary J. Blige, Death Row's new owner Snoop Dogg, Raveena, Wiz Khalifa & Juicy J, $NOT, G Perico, and more.
-We also got new singles from Saweetie, Nicki Minaj/Lil Baby, Duke Deuce/Rico Nasty, Future, Fivio Foreign (ft.
-Kanye West & Alicia Keys), Factor Chandelier/Open Mike Eagle, Curren$y/The Alchemist, and more.
-Plus, the Super Bowl Halftime Show is this Sunday with Dr. Dre, Snoop Dogg, Eminem, Kendrick Lamar, and Mary J. Blige.
+This week in hip hop, we got the new Big K.R.I.T. album, which you can read about in Notable Releases, plus projects from Yeat, Sada Baby, Curren$y & The Alchemist, and more, and we also got new singles from Fly Anakin, Tinashe, Kid Cudi & Nigo, BabyTron, Kojey Radical, and more.
 Read on for all the rap and R&B songs we posted this week...

+FLY ANAKIN - "BLACK BE THE SOURCE" (ft.
+PINK SIIFU & BILLZ EGYPT)

+Fly Anakin is a little less than a month away from releasing his new album Frank, and today brings new single "Black Be the Source," a soulful, psychedelic, underground rap song that "postures the often undervalued contributions of Black artistry as the blueprint for popular culture today" and comes with a similarly themed, equally powerful video directed by Jabari Canada.

 --